Mean Girls (musical): Act One

-The next day, Aaron discusses his previous relationship with Regina, how she made him feel like he was not himself, and that he has sworn off of dating.
-After an awkwardly concealed verbal slip-up results in him explaining a math problem to her, Cady believes that if she acts stupid, Aaron will help her with her work, and therefore talk to her more ("Stupid with Love (Reprise)").
-After using this tactic, Aaron invites Cady to his Halloween party.
-Karen explains that in high school, Halloween revolves around looking sexy and having a hot costume ("Sexy").
-Cady fails to realize this and shows up at the party in a "scary" costume, embarrassing herself.
-Later at the party, Gretchen tells Regina about Cady's crush on Aaron to get her approval.
-Spitefully, Regina decides to flirt with and manipulate Aaron until he agrees to get back together with her ("Someone Gets Hurt").
+The next day, Aaron tells Cady that his previous relationship with Regina made him feel like he was not himself; he has sworn off of dating.
+Cady feigns ignorance to get closer to Aaron, and get his help with math ("Stupid with Love" (reprise)).
+Aaron invites Cady to his Halloween party.
+Meanwhile, Karen explains that Halloween in high school is all about looking sexy ("Sexy").
+Cady fails to realize this and arrives at the party in a "scary" costume, embarrassing herself.
+At the party, Gretchen tells Regina about Cady's crush on Aaron.
+Regina decides to flirt with and manipulate Aaron to spite Cady ("Someone Gets Hurt").
 Cady sees Aaron kissing Regina and is devastated.

 Furious, Cady shows up at Damian's house and tells him and Janis what happened.
 Damian tells Cady that the real reason Regina and Janis stopped being friends was that in 6th grade, Regina accused Janis of being a lesbian.
 When the latter was unable to deny it, her classmates bullied her until she left school.
 The three friends decide to work together to get revenge on Regina, starting with giving her Kälteen Bars to make her gain weight.
 They also trick Gretchen by sending a fake Candy Cane Gram to Cady from "Regina" saying that they are now best friends.
 This leads Gretchen to reveal Regina's secret hook-ups with football player Shane Oman, among other vengeful acts ("Revenge Party").
 After the Plastics' disastrous "Rockin' Around the Pole" dance at the school talent show, people start noticing Regina's weight gain.
-Later, when she breaks one of the Plastics' arbitrary clothing rules, Cady stands up to her; banning her from sitting at their table.
+Later, when she breaks one of the Plastics' arbitrary clothing rules, Cady stands up to her, banning her from sitting at their table.
 Everyone is relieved to be freed from Regina's rule ("Fearless").
-Cady tries to apologize to Regina for kicking her out, but she insinuates that her reign is far from over ("Someone Gets Hurt (Reprise)").
+Cady tries to apologize to Regina for kicking her out, but she insinuates that her reign is far from over ("Someone Gets Hurt" (reprise)).